pomelio/website/apps/cookbook/data/articles/github_login.md

 ---

 # explain the github login from programming viewpoint.
-when a http request hits your website, the project secrets will be decrypted and loaded into the current varaiables.
-The built-in module can access these variables.
+when a http request hits your website, the project secrets will be decrypted and loaded into the current varaiables by the serverless cloud automatically.
+The built-in modules can access these variables.
 The github module can access these github secrets such as `github client id`, `github secrets` and the `callback url`.
+That is the reason when your program calling the built-in API, you don't need to specify these parameters but the API still is working as expected.

 ### login url
 Github API generates a Login URL.
 When the github login button is clicked, the browser will be redirected to this URL.